use-pico/pico/packages/cls/README.md

 ### 16.3 withCls HOC <a id="163-withcls-hoc"></a>

-Bind CLS instances directly to your components so you can access `Component.cls` externally without exporting both the component and CLS instance separately:
+Bind cls instances directly to your components so you can access `Component.cls` externally without exporting both the component and cls instance separately:

 ```tsx
 import { withCls } from '@use-pico/cls/react';